Storing food in your freezer

-The use of temperatures of -0.4°F (-18°C) or colder to store food means that the food can be kept for longer periods than when refrigeration temperatures are used.
-This is because the growth of bacteria, molds and yeasts are stopped, and chemical and physical reactions are severely restricted at such low temperatures.
+The use of temperatures of -18°C or colder to store food means that the food can be kept for longer periods than when refrigeration temperatures are used.
+This is because the growth of bacteria, moulds and yeasts are stopped, and microbial chemical and physical reactions are severely restricted at very low temperatures.

 - Choose only high quality foods that freeze well.

-- Store at -0.4°F (-18°C) or colder.
+- Store at -18°C or colder.
 Take care to maintain this low storage temperature, eg try to avoid opening the freezer door unnecessarily.
 If your ice cream is soft you are running your freezer too warm.

-- Leave space at the top of containers, glass jars or plastic bags containing liquids or semi-solid foods.
-These expand as they freeze.
-Usually 1 – 2” (20 – 50mm) head space is recommended.
-Seal.
+- Leave space at the top of containers, glass jars or plastic bags containing liquids or semi-solid foods as they expand during freezing.
+Usually 20 – 50mm head space is recommended.
+Seal well.
 Ideally, remove all the air from the package after food is frozen.

 - Packages or containers of solid foods should have the air removed from them and be sealed tightly before freezing.

-- Freeze immediately or as quickly as possible.
+- Freeze immediately and as quickly as possible.
 Freeze only small quantities of food at any one time.
-For best results we recommend that only 2.2lb (1kg) of food be frozen per 6.6gal (25L) or 0.88 cubic feet of freezer storage volume at any one time.
-(About 6.6lb (3kg) in small freezers and 8.8lb (4kg) in larger freezers).
-For faster freezing in ActiveSmart™ models, we recommend that fresh food is placed at the top of the freezer compartment close to the air vent.
+For best results we recommend that only 1kg of food be frozen per 25L freezer capacity.
+(About 3kg in small freezers and 4kg in larger freezers).

 - Thaw foods preferably in a refrigerator, or using a microwave oven or multifunction oven.

 - Keep a constant turnover of food.
-Use older items of food first and do not exceed recommended storage times.
+Use older items of food first.
+Do not exceed recommended storage times.